Skip to main content

 name="Multi-Tool Assistant",

-instructions="You can manage files and memories.",
+instructions="You can manage files, memories, and check time.",

 )